Trump drops spy chief pick Ratcliffe and mulls a replacement

 Senate Democratic Leader Chuck Schumer, a critic of Ratcliffe for the job, said in a statement, “The next Director of National Intelligence must be someone who is nonpartisan, sees the world objectively and speaks truth to power.”

+Ratcliffe joined a growing list of Trump’s choices for senior jobs who have had to withdraw, leading to questions about the rigorousness of White House background checks.

+Asked whether Ratcliffe’s history was inadequately reviewed before he was picked, Trump defended the White House process.
+While Trump regularly attacks the media, he told reporters, “You’re part of the vetting process. … We save a lot of money that way.”

-(Reporting by Phil Stewart and Patricia Zengerle; Additional reporting by Steve Holland, Mark Hosenball and Jonathan Landay; Writing by Richard Cowan; Editing by Will Dunham)
+(Reporting by Phil Stewart and Patricia Zengerle; Additional reporting by Steve Holland, Mark Hosenball, Jeff Mason and Jonathan Landay; Writing by Richard Cowan; Editing by Will Dunham)